n8n-io/n8n-docs/docs/hosting/securing/set-up-ssl.md

 Refer to [Security | Data encryption](/privacy-security/security/#self-hosted-n8n) for more information.

-## Pass certificates into n8n directly (not recommended)
+## Pass certificates into n8n directly

-To pass certificates into n8n, set the `N8N_SSL_CERT` and `N8N_SSL_KEY` environment variables to point to your generated certificate and key file.
+You can also choose to pass certificates into n8n directly.
+To do so, set the `N8N_SSL_CERT` and `N8N_SSL_KEY` environment variables to point to your generated certificate and key file.

 You'll need to make sure the certificate stays renewed and up to date.